Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Conclusion

-A direct comparison can be made between LNB's result using full-\texttt{TaylorF2Ecc} and our result using \texttt{TaylorF2Ecck} regarding the constraints on $e_0$ for the GW190425 event.
-To give additional context to LNB's result, it is important to note the comparison with Ref.~\cite{Romero_Shaw_2020_GW190521}, which concerns the formation channel of GW190425.
-Specifically, Ref.~\cite{Romero_Shaw_2020_GW190521} probes GW190425 for residual eccentricity at 10 Hz, to explore a formation channel influence by unstable BB mass transfer.
-Their result, with $e_0\leq 0.007$, show no evidence for or against it.
-LNB reiterates this, reporting $e_0\leq 0.023$ at 10 Hz, and states that this larger $e_0$ value doesn't alter the conclusion of Ref.~\cite{Romero_Shaw_2020_GW190521}.
-Our result is consistent with LNB with $e_0\leq0.018$ (at 20 Hz) using log-uniform prior; additionally noting that we cannot distinguish eccentric waveforms from quasi-circular waveforms at low eccentricities.
+We can directly compare our $e_0$ constraints for GW190425, derived using \texttt{TaylorF2Ecck}, with those obtained by Ref.~\cite{LNB} using the full \texttt{TaylorF2Ecc} model, as well as with Ref.~\cite{RomeroShaw2020}, which discusses possible formation channels for this event.
+Specifically, Ref.~\cite{RomeroShaw2020} probed GW190425 for residual eccentricity at $10$~Hz to explore channels influenced by unstable case-BB mass transfer.
+Their bound of $e_0\leq 0.007$ provides no evidence for or against that scenario.
+Ref.~\cite{LNB} reiterates this point, reporting $e_0\leq 0.023$ at $10$~Hz with a log-uniform prior, and states that this weaker limit does not change the conclusions of Ref.~\cite{RomeroShaw2020}.
+At $20$~Hz, their analysis yields $e_0 \leq 0.016$, which is in close agreement with our own log-uniform prior result of $e_0 \leq 0.018$.
+Consequently, we reach the same conclusions as Refs.~\cite{LNB, RomeroShaw2020}.
+Additionally, our Bayes factor comparison shows no preference for the eccentric model over the quasi-circular model, consistent with the expected near-degeneracy of eccentric and quasi-circular templates at very low $e_0$.

-Our results indicate that GW170817 and GW190425 show no evidence of dynamical formation due to their negligible $e_0$ values at 20 Hz, which is consistent with the binaries having formed in the field.
-This is supported by several reasons from prior studies: firstly, typical LVK binaries are expected to have circularized to $e_0 \leq 10^{-4}$ by the time they reach the LIGO-Virgo band~\cite{Peters64, Kowalska11}; secondly, only a small proportion (between 0.2\% and 2\%) of NS binaries will have eccentricity above 0.1 for the Advanced LIGO/Virgo~\cite{Peters64}; and thirdly, the estimated merger rate of eccentric NS binaries formed via dynamical interactions in globular clusters is low ($\sim 0.02 {\rm Gpc}^{-3}{\rm Yr}^{-1}$)~\cite{Ye2019}.
-However, it should be interesting to pursue an effort to constrain GW170817's $e_0$ value at 10 Hz using an improved version of \texttt{TaylorF2Ecck} while employing more efficient data analysis techniques (e.g., relative binning~\cite{zackay2018}).
-In contrast, such analyses will be more challenging for GW190425 due to its low network SNR, and this is reflected in the higher uncertainty in its $e_0$ estimates.
+Our results indicate that GW170817 and GW190425 show no sign of dynamical formation; their negligible $e_0$ values at $20$~Hz are fully consistent with the binaries having formed in the field.
+Several considerations from earlier work support this view.
+Typical LVK sources should circularize to $e_0 \lesssim 10^{-4}$ before entering the LIGO--Virgo band~\cite{Peters64, Kowalska11}.
+Furthermore, only a small fraction (0.2\%--2\%) of BNS are expected to have $e_0 \gtrsim 0.1$ for Advanced LIGO/Virgo~\cite{Peters64}.
+Finally, dynamically formed eccentric BNS in globular clusters are expected to be exceedingly rare ($\sim 0.02\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$)~\cite{Ye2019}.
+It would nevertheless be valuable to constrain GW170817's $e_0$ at $10$~Hz using an improved \texttt{TaylorF2Ecck} implementation combined with faster analysis techniques (e.g., relative binning~\cite{zackay2018}).
+In contrast, such lower-frequency analyses will prove more challenging for GW190425 due to its lower network SNR, a limitation already evident in its broader $e_0$ posteriors.